sarifeenah/projectPython/README.md

 One last note, the largest group opposing Samuel Parris were the boys of the village.
 Youths below age 20, mostly teenagers with no affiliation to the church.
 These were the non-conformists of the era, lacking in political power but quite capable of rabble rousing.
 These boys, are my people :)

-Exolore my Code in Jupyter Notebook [Jupyter Exploration Notebook](https://github.com/slaing77/salem-witch-trials/blob/main/salemNotebook.ipynb)
+## Explore my Code in Jupyter Notebook [Jupyter Exploration Notebook](https://github.com/slaing77/salem-witch-trials/blob/main/salemNotebook.ipynb)
-Explore Figures and Visualizations in Jupyter Notebook [Jupyter Figures Notebook](https://github.com/slaing77/salem-witch-trials/blob/main/salemFigures.ipynb).
+## Explore Figures and Visualizations in Jupyter Notebook [Jupyter Figures Notebook](https://github.com/slaing77/salem-witch-trials/blob/main/salemFigures.ipynb).